thewca/wca-regulations/wca-regulations-2012.md

   - A6h) In case of a dispute, moves or alignments must not be applied to the puzzle before the dispute is resolved.
 Penalty: disqualification of the attempt (DNF), at the discretion of the WCA Delegate.
   - A6i) Time penalties for stopping the solve are cumulative.
 - A7) Recording results:
   - A7a) If the judge finds that the puzzle is solved, he calls "OK".
+[NOTE: Should be “okay”.]
   - A7b) The judge records the result on a score sheet.
     - A7b1) If penalties are assigned, the judge records the original recorded result displayed on the timer, along with any penalties.
 The format is "X + T + Y = F", where X represents the sum of time penalties before/starting the solve, T represents the time displayed on the timer, Y represents a sum of time penalties during/after the solve, and F represents the final result.
 If X and/or Y is 0, the 0 terms are omitted (e.g. 2 + 17.65 + 2 = 21.65, or 17.65 + 2 = 19.65).
   - A7c) The judge and competitor must both sign the score sheet to acknowledge the result.
+[NOTE: I don’t think too many 8 year old kids out there have a signature.
+They should be able to mark their acknowledgement down in some other way than a signature (such as initials).]
     - A7c1) If the competitor or the judge refuses to sign the score sheet, the WCA Delegate may sign in their place.
   - A7d) If the judge assigns a penalty, the judge shall call "PENALTY".
   - A7e) If the result is DNF, then judge shall call "DNF".
+[NOTE: Missing word, “then the judge shall call DNF”]
   - A7f) When a competitor's score sheet for a round is complete, the judge shall deliver the score sheet to the score taker.